kylejray/kylejray.github.io/_posts/2022-02-23-gh-pages_workflow.markdown

 7. Whenever you edit the site and want to publish a new version, repeat steps 3 and 4

 One issue with this method, is that you haven't done version control on the actual directory you use to create the website-- but the generated site files themselves.
+So I am going back to the drawing board to see if there is a better way to do this. \\

-If you want to do the whole directory, it looks like github pages is smart enough to look at the _site subdirectory and make the website from there.
+The attempt above represents my misunderstanding how good github pages is at dealing with jekyll, it looks like github pages is smart enough to build the website itself with jekyll.
+You do not need to upload the _site/ directory at all.
 See below for a second attempt that I think works better.

 ### A second attempt at doing the above: